|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Mojo (pronounced mo-ho) is a Cuban marinade and sauce that typically includes oil, garlic, cilantro, salt, and sometimes hot peppers such as jalapeno.
 But the hallmark of the sauce is the heavy emphasis on citrus, particularly sour orange.
+Since sour oranges can be hard to locate in some areas, our Mojo chicken recipe uses a combination of easy-to-find navel oranges and fresh limes.
+The result?
+Juicy, flavorful, and oh so citrusy.
 It can be used to marinate beef, fish, or chicken and also makes an excellent sauce.

 For the Marinade: